scrtlabs/catalyst/docs/source/install.rst

 MacOS Requirements
 ------------------

-The version of Python shipped with OSX by default is generally out of date, and has a number of quirks because it's used directly by the operating system.
+The version of Python shipped with MacOS by default is generally out of date, and has a number of quirks because it's used directly by the operating system.
 For these reasons, many developers choose to install and use a separate Python installation.
-The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on OSX <http://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew`_ manager.
+The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on MacOS <http://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew`_ manager.

 Assuming you've installed Python with Homebrew, you'll also likely need the